FomTarro/skeletom-net/src/pages/blogs/ten.important.games.2025.md

 ## Metal Gear Solid 3: Snake Eater (PS2, 2004)

-It's Metal Gear Solid 3.
+It's *"Metal Gear Solid 3"*.
 Need I say more?
 I think this one's on everyone's list.
 You should play this one (and the rest of the franchise).
 You will enrich yourself in doing so.

 As an aside, I think I can quote the entire script by memory. "*After the end of World War 2... the world was split into two...*"